 Reading a field f out of an object requires tagging the value stored in o.f with the invariants expected of that field by the enclosing object.
 In our example, we tag the object stored in q.center with RTTI indicating that it must remain a Point.
-The benefit we gain by not descending into the structure of an object in shallowTag is offset, in part, by the cost of propagating RTTI as the components of an object are accessed in dynamically typed code-empirically, we find that it is a good tradeoff (cf. §2.3 and §5).
+The benefit we gain by not descending into the structure of an object in shallowTag is offset, in part, by the cost of propagating RTTI as the components of an object are accessed in dynamically typed code-empirically, we find that it is a good tradeoff (see §2.3 and §5).

 (4) Establishing invariants by inspecting and updating RTTI.
 When passing c to copy (line 6), we need to check that c is a Point, as expected by copy.
-We do this by calling a runtime function RT .checkAndTag that (unlike shallowTag) descends into the structure of c (in our example), checks that c is structurally a Point and, if it succeeds, tags c with RTTI recording that it is a Point (as shown below, partially).
+We do this by calling another runtime function RT.checkAndTag that (unlike shallowTag) descends into the structure of c, checks that c is structurally a Point and, if it succeeds, tags c with RTTI recording that it is a Point.
+We outline below the (partial) implementation of RT.checkAndTag with a simplified signature.
 In our example, where f is called only from g, the check succeeds.

 '''

 function checkAndTag(v, t) {

 if (v === undefined) return v;

 if (isPrimitive(t)) {

 if (t === typeof v) return v;

 else die("Expected a " + t);

 } else if (isObject(t)) {

 for (var f in fields(t)) {

-'''
+checkAndTag(v[f.name], f.type);

-'''
+}; return shallowTag(v, t);

-\label{eq:checkAndTag(v[f.name], f.type);} checkAndTag(v[f.name], f.type); \\ ; return shallowTag(v, t); \\ } \dots \}
+} ... }

 '''

-Finally, we come to the type-altering assignment to q.center: it is instrumented using the RT.writeField function (at line 7 in the generated code, and partially implemented below).
+Finally, we come to the type-altering assignment to q.center: it is instrumented using the RT.writeField function (at line 7 in the generated code), whose partial definition is shown below.